-Before I moved to Maymyo, I sometimes treated myself to a buffet dinner at Sule Shangri-La.
-There I always chose a table at the window so that I had a view of the old Dagon Hotel (formerly called Orient Hotel).
-It was located right next to the brick building that still houses the Myanmar Bible Society today.
+Before moving to Maymyo, I sometimes attended a buffet dinner at the Sule Shangri-La Hotel.
+There, I always chose a table at the window so that I had a view of the old Dagon Hotel (formerly called Orient Hotel).
+It was next to the brick building that still houses the Myanmar Bible Society today.
 And why?
 Pure nostalgia!
 I used to stay there during my visits to Yangon when I couldn’t afford a better place.
-The hotel was located on the second and third floor of the building.
+The hotel was located on the second and third floors of the building.
 It was one of seven in town that were open to foreigners.
-The ‘rooms’ were partitions made of plywood,
+The ‘rooms’ were cubicles separated by partitions made of plywood, furnished with a bunk bed, a small table, and a chair.
+But I guess for five dollars, you couldn’t expect much more.
+There was also a deluxe room.
+For a long time, it was not affordable for me.
+The bathrooms (one per floor) were in the hallway, as were the toilets.
+That was the case with most of the rooms in the Strand Hotel at that time, too.
+Where the Sule Shangri La stands today, many beautiful old houses once existed.
+There were two cinemas and the ‘People’s Patisserie’.
+You could get the ‘Working People’s Daily’ there with some luck.

-Then I kept thinking about a story that happened on a beautiful December day in 1980.
-I had finished my midday nap, had a shower and had descended the steep stairs unscathed.
-As well as the meeting place of Rangoon’s drunkards on the first floor.
-Downstairs in the bakery I had enjoyed a fancy cake and a cup of tea.
-I was heading towards Sule Pagoda to meet my Tamil friend Victor, a reliable black market money changer.
-To cover up his illegal business he did a little window dressing, selling spectacles.
-His business was located near the famous Diplomatic Store (nowadays: Sule Plaza), a forbidden paradise for the ordinary Burmese.
-I had just crossed Anawrahta Street, when a well-groomed Burmese man in his early 30s approached me.
-He was wearing a green longyi, a blossom-white shirt and the usual slippers.
+I had just crossed Anawrahta Street when a well-groomed Burmese man in his early 30s approached me.
+He wore a green longyi, a blossom-white shirt, and the usual slippers.
 The inevitable Shan shoulder bag hung over his shoulder.
-After a rather flowery and long-winded introduction in excellent English, during which he looked around nervously, the man finally came to the point.
-He told me that he was the son of a rich family.
-Due to the mismanagement of the socialist government they had become completely impoverished.
+After a rather flowery and long-winded introduction in excellent English, during which he looked around nervously, the man finally got to the point.
+He told me that he was the son of a wealthy family.
+Due to the mismanagement of the socialist government, they had become impoverished.
 Everything had been taken away from them, even the bicycle.
-It was only through an ingenious trick that the greatest family treasure could be saved: a bar of platinum!
-They had melted it down and turned into a vulgar cooking pot – but a rather special one!
+Only through an ingenious trick could the greatest family treasure be saved: a bar of platinum!
+They had melted it down and turned it into a vulgar cooking pot – but a rather special one!
 To camouflage it, they had blackened it.
-And what the man secretively pulled out of his shoulder bag, really looked like an ordinary cooking pot.
-It was amazingly heavy.
-Among all the people in the busy street he chose me, the shaggy hippie with the fuzzy beard and striped shirt as prospective buyer.
+And what the man secretively pulled out of his shoulder bag, in fact, looked like an ordinary cooking pot.
+And it was amazingly heavy.
+Among all the people in the busy street, he had chosen me, the shaggy hippie with the fuzzy beard and striped shirt, as the prospective buyer.
 He told me that the value of the pot was more than twenty thousand US dollars.
-However, due to the extraordinary circumstances he would sell it to me for a mere five thousand!
+However, due to the extraordinary circumstances, he would sell it to me for a mere five thousand!
 What a bargain!
-And what did I, the narrow-minded traveller who was in Rangoon for the sixth time in his life, say?
-‘A platinum cooking pot – that’s really the biggest nonsense I’ve heard in my life.’
+And what did I, the narrow-minded traveler staying in Rangoon for the sixth time in his life, say?
+“A platinum cooking pot – that’s the biggest nonsense I’ve heard in my life.”
 And might have missed the deal of a lifetime!
 I laughed at him and parted with the man.